-The proposed regional policy and advisory technical assistance (TA) will build on earlier regional TA providing coordination support to the GMS program to help member countries strengthen their regional cooperation and integration.
+The regional policy and advisory technical assistance (TA) will build on earlier regional TA providing coordination support to the GMS program to help member countries strengthen their regional cooperation and integration.
 The TA has been developed in consultation with GMS national secretariats in all countries, which coordinate public and private sector as well as civil society participation in the GMS program in their respective countries.

 |Project Name||Strengthening the Coordination of the GMS Program|